-- Reassure the Victim and deal with the Bully (as necessary). - Remain calm, take the incident or report seriously, discuss with the victim why it started and the history of the situation, etc. - Complete an Incident Form.
+- Reassure the victim and deal with the bully (as necessary). - Remain calm, take the incident or report seriously, discuss with the victim why it started and the history of the situation, etc. - Complete an Incident Form. - Take action to diffuse the problem as quickly as possible. - Think whether your action needs to be private or public.

-- Take action to diffuse the problem as quickly as possible. - Think whether your action needs to be private or public. - The parents of both the victim and the bully will be informed on all occasions when an Anti-Bullying Incident Form is completed. - Reassure the victim. - Offer concrete help, advice and support to the victim. - Make it plain to the bully that you disapprove of his, or her, actions. - Encourage the bully to see the victim's point of view. - Ensure consequences are in place for the bully if you have to. - Secure an agreement from the bully to improve his/her behaviour and avoid a repetition of such behaviour. - The bully should give a written undertaking on a sheet of paper to be attached to the Incident Form that he will not repeat his behaviour and sign it (differentiated according to ability).
-The bully will receive constructive support to enable them to understand the behaviour expected of all pupils (with reference to the Pupil Code of Conduct or Golden Rules), what behaviour is unacceptable, and to learn that good behaviour is a better way.
-The bully must be reminded that he/she must take no retaliatory action against the victim. - Agree a review date with the victim and add this to the Incident Form or CPOMS entry as appropriate, pass a copy of the Form to the Highfield Head or tag the Brookham Head to any CPOMS entry. - Continue to monitor the well-being of the victim and the behaviour of the bully.
+- The parents of both the victim and the bully will be informed on all occasions when an Anti-Bullying Incident Form is completed. - Reassure the victim. - Offer concrete help, advice and support to the victim. - Make it plain to the bully that you disapprove of his, or her, actions. - Encourage the bully to see the victim's point of view. - Ensure consequences are in place for the bully. - Secure an agreement from the bully to improve his/her behaviour and avoid a repetition of such behaviour. - The bully should give a written undertaking on a sheet of paper to be attached to the Incident Form that he will not repeat his behaviour and sign it (differentiated according to ability).
+The bully will receive constructive support to enable them to understand the behaviour expected of all pupils, including what behaviour is unacceptable, and to learn that good behaviour is a better way.
+The bully must be reminded that he/she must take no retaliatory action against the victim. - Agree a review date with the victim and add this to the Incident Form or CPOMS entry as appropriate, include a copy of the Form to any CPOMS entry. - Continue to monitor the well-being of the victim and the behaviour of the bully.
 Meet the victim on the review date to determine whether the bully has stopped his/her behaviour.
 If the bullying has stopped comment favourably to the bully, inform staff that the problem has stopped.
-Inform the Deputy Head/Pastoral Lead if the bullying has continued.
-The Deputy Head/Pastoral Lead or relevant Head will then take appropriate action.
+Inform the Deputy Head if the bullying has continued.
+The Deputy Head or Head will then take appropriate action.